School is two weeks away!

 - Your child must learn to be happy living with limits that YOU set.
 Contrary to popular belief, kids with ASD are more than capable of living happily within reasonable and firm limits.
 We all need boundaries!
 No matter your circumstances, positive change is possible.

 - I am the only ICF Certified Professional Coach that specializes in ASD and RDI in Canada.
 I have the experience and track record to help you achieve your family’s goals.

 - You can work with me from a distance!
 Yes, thanks to technology, we don’t need to live in the same city or even the same country!

-Contact me today, and mention my September promotion! – email@example.com, or 705-875-4605.
-If you have questions or thoughts on what you’ve read in this issue of “To the Spectrum and Beyond!” please email me!
+Contact me today, at firstname.lastname@example.org, or 705-875-4605.
+If you have questions or thoughts on what you’ve read here, leave a comment!

-Please share this on Facebook.
+Don’t forget to share on Facebook.
 Let’s help others here, and around the world!!